JavaScript Roadmap — Day 6: Type Conversion and Coercion

 Task 2 — Medium: Safe Input Converter

 Write a function safeToNumber(value) that converts any input to a number.
-If the result is NaN it should return 0 as a fallback.
-Test it with: "42", "hello", true, null, undefined, "".
+If the result is NaN return 0 as fallback.
+Test with: "42", "hello", true, null, undefined, "".

 Task 3 — Hard: The Coercion Detective